Geckos are surprisingly common in Arizona, with more than 50 species to be found.

 This is also one of the types of Geckos in Arizona.
 These gecko species live on trees and bushes, while one lives underground.

-The Tucson Banded Gecko (Coleonyx variegatus bogerti) is often found in southern Pima County and southeast Cochise County.
-This variety has a thin brown band around its body that runs from head to tail.
+The Tucson Banded Gecko (Coleonyx variegatus bogerti) is often found in southern Pima and southeast Cochise counties.
+This variety has a thin brown band that runs from head to tail around its body.Â

-It feeds on spiders and beetles, which it catches by pouncing on them or waiting for them to come close enough to grab with its long, sticky tongue.
+It feeds on spiders and beetles, which it catches by pouncing or waiting for them to come close enough to grab with its long, sticky tongue.Â

-This subspecies prefers similar habitats to other geckos found in Arizona, such as grasslands, hillsides, sand dunes, rocky outcroppings, and valleys.
+This subspecies prefers similar habitats to other geckos found in Arizona, such as grasslands, hillsides, dunes, rocky outcroppings, and valleys.

 3. Utah Banded Gecko

 The Utah Banded Gecko (Coleonyx variegatus utahensis) is a small species found only in Arizona and central Utah.
-It can grow up to six inches in length and has brown, tan, and grey bands along its body.
+It can grow up to six inches long and has brown, tan, and grey bands.Â

-The underbelly is yellow with a dark stripe that runs from the snout to the groin.
-Males have larger bands than females do and also have a tail that grows larger as they age.
-They are nocturnal and eat crickets, grasshoppers, beetles, spiders, ants, and other insects.
+The underbelly is yellow with a dark stripe from the snout to the groin.
+Males have larger bands than females and a tail that grows larger as they age.
+They are nocturnal and eat crickets, grasshoppers, beetles, spiders, ants, and other insects.Â

 These types of Geckos in Arizona are not picky about where they live; they can be found near water or among large rocks or boulders.